Comair Flight 5191: Investigation

-During the investigation, the Federal Aviation Administration (FAA) discovered that tower-staffing levels at Blue Grass Airport violated an internal policy as reflected in August 2005 verbal guidance that requiring two controllers on duty in facilities that have combined radar approach control and tower with radar functions, with one controller monitoring air traffic on radar, and the other performing other tower functions including communications with taxiing aircraft.
+During the investigation, the Federal Aviation Administration (FAA) discovered that tower-staffing levels at Blue Grass Airport violated an internal policy as reflected in August 2005 verbal guidance requiring two controllers on duty in facilities that have combined radar approach control and tower with radar functions, with one controller monitoring air traffic on radar, and the other performing other tower functions including communications with taxiing aircraft.
 At the time of the accident, the single controller in the tower was performing both tower and radar duties.
-On August 30, 2006, the FAA announced that Blue Grass Airport, as well as additional airports that were understaffing their overnight shifts, would utilize two controllers on duty, or shift radar responsibilities to Indianapolis Center when only one was available.
+On August 30, 2006, the FAA announced that Blue Grass Airport, as well as additional airports that were understaffing their overnight shifts, would use two controllers on duty, or shift radar responsibilities to Indianapolis Center when only one was available.
 The FAA stated that a second controller would not have prevented the accident.